API usage agreement

 controller and the data processor prior to the commencement

-procedures should mandatorily establish the same level of
+should mandatorily establish the same level of personal data

-personal data security as mandated in the organization's
+security as mandated in the organisation’s security policy.

 - Upon finding out of a personal data breach, the data